AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/CODE_OF_CONDUCT.md

 ---
 ## Expected behaviour

 All participants in our events and communications are expected to show respect and courtesy to others.
 All interactions should be professional regardless of platform: either online or in-person.
-In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all Carpentries events and platforms:
+In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all events and platforms:

 - Use welcoming and inclusive language
 - Be respectful of different viewpoints and experiences